 At a Crossroads Diner

-It's a stormy night and five strangers find themselves having to take shelter in a roadside diner when the road is closed because of it being dangerous.
+It's a stormy night and five strangers find themselves having to take shelter in a roadside diner when the road is closed because of it becoming too dangerous to drive along.
 These strangers meet the owner, a man by the name of Jesus (Bruce Marchiano), who has a pleasant nature and seems to know everything.
-Each of the strangers from the single Melissa (Jaci Velasquez) to the cynical businessman Nick (Steve Borden) find themselves confronted by their inner feelings and current issues from running away to feeling lonely.
+Each of the strangers from the single Melissa (Jaci Velasquez) to the cynical businessman Nick (Steve Borden) find themselves confronted by their inner feelings and current issues from running away to feeling lonely and depressed.

-Now the thing about most Christian cinema is that it isn't aimed at the masses it is normally aimed at an already Christian audience and that is the case of "The Encounter" as it isn't subtle in delivering its message about having faith in God to provide what we need and the riches of heaven rather than what we think we want.
-It is the sort of unsubtle which those not willing to give a movie a chance will end up mocking and not realising that part of "The Encounter" is about being self aware.
-It is also about the charm, the charisma of Bruce Marchiano who gives this interpretation of Jesus and easy going nature.
+Now the thing about most Christian movies is that they tend not be aimed at the masses but made for those who are already Christians.
+And that is the case of "The Encounter" as it isn't subtle in delivering its message about having faith in God to provide what we need and the riches of heaven rather than what we think we want.
+It is the sort of unsubtle Christian message which those not open to giving a movie a chance will end up likely mocking and not realising that part of "The Encounter" is about being self aware.
+It is also about the charm, the charisma of Bruce Marchiano who gives this interpretation of Jesus an easy going and likeable nature.

-Now I could go on and mention the acting which I will tell you now having been a fan of TNA wrestling took me aback when I realised that Steve Borden, aka Sting, was in this movie and is a born again Christian.
-But here is the biggest and most important thing I can say about "The Encounter" and it surpasses the various things which as a movie fan bugged me, it made me think.
-Whilst some who watch this might mock it there are a lot of aspects to this movie which are thought provoking and that really took me by surprise.
+Now I could go on and mention the acting which I will tell you now having been a fan of TNA wrestling took me aback when I realised that Steve Borden, aka Sting, was in this movie and is in fact a born again Christian.
+But here is the biggest and most important thing I can say about "The Encounter" as it does a good enough job to get me past the various things which as a movie fan tend to bug me whilst making me think.
+Whilst some who watch this might mock it there are a lot of aspects to "The Encounter" which are thought provoking and that really took me by surprise.

-What this all boils down to is that Christian cinema is very different to how it use to be and whilst not perfect is much better than it once was.
-And "The Encounter" is a perfect example of this as it isn't perfect, it lacks subtlety and feels like it is made on a small budget for an already Christian audience to reaffirm their faith but when you give it a go it grabs your attention and makes you think.
+What this all boils down to is that Christian cinema is very different to how it was and whilst not perfect is much better than it once was.
+And "The Encounter" is a perfect example of this as it isn't perfect, it lacks subtlety and feels like it was made on a small budget for an already Christian audience to reaffirm their faith but when you give it a go it grabs your attention and makes you think.